Home / Business / The Highlands Embrace Agritourism for Economic Growth

 Economic Benefits and Farmer Demographics

 Agritourism has demonstrably positive economic impacts.
 Across the Southern United States, agritourism and recreational services contributed approximately 35% of the total U.S. agritourism income in 2022.
 Tennessee, for example, saw an estimated total industry output of $119 million, driven by $65 million in direct spending on agritourism farms.
 Virginia’s agritourism sector had an economic impact of $2.2 billion in 2015, supporting 22,000 jobs and contributing $840 million in income.
-These figures highlight how agritourism offers a crucial diversification strategy for farms, helping to mitigate risks associated with traditional agricultural revenues and boosting overall rural economies.
+These figures underscore the importance of agritourism as a crucial diversification strategy for farms, helping to mitigate risks associated with traditional agricultural revenues and enhancing overall rural economies.

 People enjoying a fresh, organic, farm to table meal.

 Farmers engaged in agritourism in the Appalachian Highlands often operate smaller-scale farms, with an average size of around 59 acres in parts of North Carolina.
-Many are relatively new to farming, with a significant number having less than ten years of experience.
-Interestingly, a growing percentage of farm operators are female, as seen in Morgan County, Tennessee, where 34% of farms have female operators.
+Many are relatively new to farming, with a significant number having less than ten years of experience in the field.
+Interestingly, a growing percentage of farm operators are female, as seen in Morgan County, Tennessee, where females operate 34% of farms.
 The primary motivations for farmers engaging in agritourism are to generate additional income, market their farm products directly to consumers, and share their unique lifestyle with others.

 Children enjoying the animals in a petting farm.